 Rule 514.
-Victim advocate-victim and Department of Defense Safe Helpline staff-victim privilege.
+Victim advocate-victim privilege

 (a) General Rule.
 A victim has a privilege to refuse to disclose and to prevent any other person from disclosing a confidential communication made between the alleged victim and a victim advocate or between the alleged victim and Department of Defense Safe Helpline staff, in a case arising under the UCMJ, if such communication was made for the purpose of facilitating advice or assistance to the alleged victim.